So teach us to number our days

 Without a healthy fear of death, people tend to behave foolishly.
 If a person rides a skateboard off the roof of their house, they likely do so because they have not fully considered the fragility of their existence.
 And we call that type of behavior foolish.

-The realization of our mortality tends to keep us focused on which things in life are most important.
+The realization of our mortality tends to keep us focused on the most important things in life.
 Living life with our deathbed in mind helps us to stop wasting time on frivolous or sinful things.
 After all, how many of us joyfully anticipate learning from God just how much time we spent watching television, scrolling through Facebook, or binge-watching Netflix?
-Not many of us consider those essential activities for living a regret-free life.
+Few consider those essential activities for living a regret-free life.

 On the other hand, what if we truly understood that our days are numbered and that we are not guaranteed tomorrow?
 Would that not change the way we love our spouse or children?
 Would it not cause the priorities of today to shift?